karpathy/neuraltalk2/README.md

 You can see an [example visualization demo page here](http://cs.stanford.edu/people/karpathy/neuraltalk2/demo.html).

+**Running in Docker**.
+If you'd like to avoid dependency nightmares, running the codebase from Docker might be a good option.
+There is one (third-party) [docker repo here](https://github.com/beeva-enriqueotero/docker-neuraltalk2).

 **"I only have CPU"**.
 Okay, in that case download the [cpu model checkpoint](http://cs.stanford.edu/people/karpathy/neuraltalk2/checkpoint_v1_cpu.zip).
 Make sure you run the eval script with `-gpuid -1` to tell the script to run on CPU.
 On my machine it takes a bit less than 1 second per image to caption in CPU mode.

 **Beam Search**.
 Beam search is enabled by default because it increases the performance of the search for argmax decoding sequence.
 However, this is a little more expensive, so if you'd like to evaluate images faster, but at a cost of performance, use `-beam_size 1`.
 For example, in one of my experiments beam size 2 gives CIDEr 0.922, and beam size 1 gives CIDEr 0.886.